 The Implementation Plan serves as a practical guide designed to operationalise the comprehensive Methodology Handbook.
-Building on the theoretical framework and guidelines provided in the Methodology Handbook, Implementation Plan actionable steps, recommendations, and tools tailored for youth trainers, young individuals passionate about cultural entrepreneurship, and stakeholders involved in the promotion and actualisation of Cultural Entrepreneurship.
+Building on the theoretical framework and guidelines provided in the Methodology Handbook, Implementation Plan offers actionable steps, recommendations, and tools tailored for youth trainers, young individuals passionate about cultural entrepreneurship. and other stakeholders involved in the promotion and actualisation of Cultural Entrepreneurship.

-This strategy emphasises a hands-on approach, facilitating the seamless integration of the FACE concepts into real-world applications.
-It provides a step-by-step approach on how to effectively utilise the Methodology Handbook, the FACE training package, and the FACE interactive platform, along with tips for integration into the local context of partner countries.
+This strategy emphasises a hands-on facilitating the approach, integration of the FACE concepts into real-world applications.
+It provides a step-by-step approach on how effectively utilise the Methodology Handbook, the FACE training package, and the FACE interactive platform, along with tips for integration into the local context of partner countries.